mohzim/microservices-eks-devops/README.md

 # microservices-eks-devops
-DevOps project to deploy microservices based application on AWS EKS clusters using Jenkins, Helm Charts, ArgoCD, Terraform etc.
+DevOps project to deploy microservices based application on AWS EKS clusters using Terraform, Ansible, Helm Charts, Jenkins and ArgoCD.

 ## Overview
 This repo provides steps to migrate legacy platform to AWS cloud environment, define architecture following best practices of security and business continuty and implement the solution on AWS Cloud using Kubernetes, Terraform, Jenkins and ArgoCD.
-This rep sets up Kubernetes cluster on AWS Cloud using terraform.
-It deploys highly available web appliction (wordpress-nginx) with helm charts.
+This repo sets up Kubernetes cluster on AWS Cloud using terraform.
+It deploys microservices based application using Jenkins, Helm Charts and ArgoCD.
 Additonally provides instruction to setup Prometheus and Grafana for monitoring as well as Velero for Backup solution for Kubernetes clusters.

 Please note that this repo is for demo purpose only and should not be used in Production environments.